JohnPraesto/GetWinRates/README.txt

-What is your win chanses in a 1v1 competition?
+What is your win chanse in a 1v1 competition?

 Setting points to properties we can see the win chance of each property and of each individual participating in the competition.

+Set the properties colors, shapes, and patterns manually, or click the Random button, to set points to the properties.
+Then click Go to see the win chances of properties and invididuals.
+To sort them by highest win chance click Sort.

 -----------------